 Discovering:

 It must first discover it before Google can crawl and index your site.
-The most common way to discover a website is to process its XML sitemap.
+The most common way to find a website is to process its XML sitemap.
 Google can also follow on and off-site links to discover websites and other methods.

 Besides indexing errors, issues can arise during the discovery process as well.
 You can upload your XML sitemap to Google Search Console to ensure it discovers your site.